 If you or someone living in your property is disabled you may qualify for a disabled facilities grant to help towards the cost of adapting your home so that the disabled person can live more independently.

-The mandatory disabled facilities grant provides essential adaptations to give disabled people better freedom of movement in and around the home e.g. widening doors, installing ramps, stairlift installation, improving toilet and washing facilities, improving home safety, heating systems and heating or lighting controls.
+The mandatory disabled facilities grant provides essential adaptations to give disabled people better freedom of movement in and around the home e.g. widening doors, installing ramps, stairlift installation, improving toilet, washing facilities and improving home safety.

 The grants are means tested and are available to owner-occupiers and private tenants.

-Read about the disabled facilities grant on the Welsh Governent site
+Read about the disabled facilities grant on the Welsh Government site

-Disabled facilities grants are available to owner-occupiers and private rented tenants.
+Disabled facilities grants are available to owner-occupiers and tenants who rent from private landlords.

 Where the disabled person is not the owner or tenant, for example a child or other relative living in the property as their main residence, an application can be made by the householder.